If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 While I’ve not personally used the Redi Shade, I’ve heard from others that they are a great solution, as well!

+This is another type of blackout curtain that you can cut to fit your particular window size.
 It comes in a variety of colors, it’s easy to pull up, and you can still hang fun curtains in front of it!

 Pro-tip: Cut the shades slightly larger than window frame to avoid any extra sunlight creeping in the sides.